Outcasts

 and they can fly through the air to attack with jump kicks.

-are ready to take their aggression out on the heroes with repeated high jumps;
+agile and prepared to take their pent-up aggression out on the heroes by repeatedly

 |